CliffordAnderson/XQuery4Humanists/04-Integrating-CSV-and-JSON.md

-## Session Three
+## Session Four

-### Mashups and XML Databases
+### Working with CSV, JSON, and XML

 XQuery is a powerful language for exploring and drawing results from individual XML documents.
-However, its real power comes to the fore when you combine it with XML databases.
-In this session, we're going to explore how to use XQuery in BaseX, an open source XML database.
+However, you can use it to tackle fomats as diverse as CSV and JSON.
+In this session, we're going to explore how combine all three with XQuery.
+Optionally, we'll also show how to save our results in BaseX, an open source XML database.

 ### Loading CSV